 2nd Nov 2018

 Well in Pátzcuaro, I first was to a bathroom.
 Soon we found a collectivo.
 The night tax was 15 MXN.
 Bolor gave me the 5 MXN for the bathroom, because I only had a 200-peso-note and the lady at the bathroom no change for it.
 Bolor also paid the fee for the collectivo – by the same reason.
 I hoped, that I will get some change before we separate.
-We asked in the collectivo for the bus stop for the bus to Morelia and one of the passengers told us, he knows, where it is and he will tell us, when we are there.
+We asked at the collectivo for the bus stop for the bus to Morelia and one of the passengers told us, he knows, where it is and he will tell us, when we are there.
 He also did, but when we tried to enter the bus, it was the wrong bus company.
 Our tickets were not valid for that bus.
 Bolor was asking for the stop for our bus and got it explained – twice.
 Anyway the explanation was not totally correct.

 We looked around, where the stop should be, but there were only tourist buses.
 Bolor was close to give up, but I remembered her, that we were told, it would be a 10 to 15 minutes walk.
 I looked down the street and saw a junction and asked her to follow me to that junction, because the bus stop might be there.
 The street, even it was a well trafficked one, had no good light and lots of people, probably coming from the island, were walking the street.
 She did not feel comfortable and I remembered her, that by all the people, it was safe to walk there and added, that we really should go to that junction and check if the bus stop is there.
 Already a hundred meter before the junction we could see a bus announcing, that it is for Morelia and I told her, that is our bus – and it was.
 Our open tickets were valid there, but had to be changed for tickets for exactly this bus.
 We first were told to cross the street and do it at a sales station, but then we could enter the bus and an assistant of the bus company were coming to us and realized the transaction.